mchmarny/dapr-demos/README.md

   * [Sentiment Scorer](./pipeline/sentiment-scorer) - Sentiment scoring serving backed by Azure Cognitive Service
 * Integrations
   * [Dapr Components in ACI](./dapr-api-on-aci) - Dapr components as microservices on ACI without app
-  * [Dapr Component in Kubernetes](./component-api) - Dapr components as microservices on Kubernates without app
+  * [Dapr Component in Kubernetes](./component-api) - Dapr components as microservices on Kubernetes without app
   * [Dapr Apps in ACI](./dapr-aci) - Deploying apps with Dapr sidecar and components on ACI
   * [Dapr with APIM](./apim-gateway) - Dapr API using Azure API Management self-hosted gateway
   * [Dapr API on Ingress](./daprized-ingress) - Expose Dapr API on Kubernetes Ingress Controller using NGINX